Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Experiments

 \textbf{MNIST and CIFAR-10.} Both datasets have ten different classes from which we create ten one-class classification setups.
 The standard training and test splits of MNIST and CIFAR-10 are used, and we follow the ``one-class'' setup in \cite{DSVDD}.
 For each setup, one of the classes is the normal class and samples from the remaining classes are treated as anomalies; only training samples from the normal class are employed for model training.
 Accordingly, for each setup, training set sizes are 6000 for MNIST and 5000 for CIFAR-10, and the test set consists of 1000 normal samples and 9000 abnormal samples.
-For comparison with existing results, AUC (area under the receiver operating curve) \cite{AUC} is employed as performance metric in both datasets.
+For comparison with existing results, AUC (area under the receiver operating curve) \cite{AUC} is employed as the performance metric in both datasets.
 From the results shown in Table \ref{tab:ad_mnist_cifar}, it can be seen that inclusive-NRF performs much better state-of-the-art method (DSVDD) which is specifically designed for anomaly detection.
+Again, learning inclusive-NRFs with SGHMC obtains better performance than with SGLD, especially on CIFAR-10 dataset which is more challenging than MNIST.

 To sum up, here we show that a straightforward application of the inclusive-NRF approach in anomaly detection on both tabular and image datasets achieves superior performance over state-of-the-art methods.
 This is a clear indication of the ability of inclusive-NRFs for density estimation.